spacedogXYZ/common-cause-share/_posts/2020-11-02-you-have-the-right-to-vote-stay-in-line.md

 lang: en
 permalink: /2020/11/03/stay-in-line/
 shortlink: stay-in-line
-title: You Have The Right To Vote -- Stay In Line!
+title: You Have The Right To Vote -- Stay In Line And Call 866-OUR-VOTE With Questions!
 share_header: You're almost done!
 share_subhead: Use these sharing tools to spread the word
 share_text: If you are in line to vote, stay in line.
 Please know you are